siddharthpk/taskr/README.md

 - Run `npm start` to start the prod server

 - Visit `localhost:3000` in a browser window to access the REST API

+## Database

+- Locally, you can start your MongoDB instance by executing `/Path/To/MongoDB/bin/mongod --dbpath=/Path/To/DB/Data/Location`

+- At times, you may forget to stop the db instance and try this command resulting in an exit code: 48 {Shutting Down}.
+    For this execute `ps aux | grep -v grep | grep mongod ` And then take the PID from the result and execute `kill -9 PID` Re-execute the line in the previous statment and start your db instance

 # API Endpoints